benn888/PRONAME/README.md

 # PRONAME: PROcessing NAnopore MEtabarcoding data

 PRONAME is an open-source bioinformatics pipeline that allows processing Nanopore metabarcoding sequencing data.
-The pipeline is written mainly in bash and is compiled in a Docker image which simply needs to be loaded to be ready to use.
+The pipeline is written mainly in bash and is compiled in a Docker image which simply needs to be pulled from Docker Hub to be ready to use.
 The Docker image includes all developed scripts, dependencies and precompiled reference databases.

 The pipeline is divided into four steps: (i) Nanopore sequencing data is first imported into PRONAME to trim adapter and primer sequences (optional) and to visualize raw read length and quality (`proname_import`). (ii) One of the main advantages of the second script of the pipeline (`proname_filter`) is that it allows diffentiating simplex from duplex reads and, thus, take advantage of higher-accuracy duplex reads introduced with the V14 sequencing chemistry.
 Reads that do not meet length and quality criteria are then filtered out. (iii) The next script of the pipeline (`proname_refine`) performs a read clustering, uses Medaka, i.e. a Nanopore data-dedicated tool, to correct sequencing errors by polishing, and discards chimera sequences. (iv) The last script (`proname_taxonomy`) allows performing the taxonomic analysis of the generated high-accuracy consensus sequences.
 The pipeline offers the possibility to generate a phyloseq object and to import the generated files into QIIME2 for further analyses (diversity, abundance, etc.), if desired.